 • 3rd division – “the things which will take place after these,” (Rev. 4 to Rev. 22:6), future things; this involves God’s judgment of Israel and the Gentile world in preparation for the earthly millennial kingdom and reign of Jesus Christ, the glorified Son of Man.

 With the divisions of the book in mind, we are led into some important understandings.
 The second division is all about God’s assessment/judgment of the history of Christendom as it continues to this present day.
 The messages to the seven churches are prophetically symbolic.
 By divine wisdom they portray the condition of Christendom as she progressed in time.
-Together the seven messages form the complete story of her history in the remaining time of the Christian dispensation – the period which began with the apostle exiled to Patmos and will end with the rapture (the removal of the saints from the earth to heaven, by resurrection and change, fulfilling the believer’s calling and ending the dispensation; 1 Thess.
+Together the seven messages form the complete story of her history (as God sees it and tells a true and accurate story) in the remaining time of the Christian dispensation – the period which began with the apostle exiled to Patmos and will end with the rapture (the removal of the saints from the earth to heaven, by resurrection and change, fulfilling the believer’s calling and ending the dispensation; 1 Thess.
 4:13-18, 1 Cor.
 15:45-55).
-Therefore, the end of chapter three means the end of the present Christian dispensation – beyond chapter three there aren’t any further references to churches or candlesticks (except in the ending salutation of the book, Rev. 22:16).
+Therefore, the end of chapter three means the end of the present Christian dispensation – beyond chapter three there aren’t any further references to churches or candlesticks, except in the ending salutation of the book, Rev. 22:16.
 This also means the rapture has taken place before we enter the heavenly scene depicted in chapter four.

 Chapter four begins the third division of the book.
 What we first see is a throne in heaven.
 But this is not the “throne of grace” associated with believers and the Christian dispensation (Heb.
 4:16).
 Instead, this throne has “lightnings, thunderings, and voices” (Rev. 4:5); it has “four living creatures” serving as its foundations (Rev. 4:6-8).
 These things were associated with Israel in the previous Jewish dispensation (Ex.
 19:16, 20:13, Ez.
 1:4-28, 10:1-22).
 That dispensation had this type of throne – a throne of government affiliated with God’s law and Judaism.
 And we know that Israel’s calling was never fulfilled.
 The Jewish dispensation never ended.
 Instead, it was suspended by God when the Jews became guilty of crucifying His Son.
 Daniel’s 70-week prophecy predicted this suspension would occur with seven years remaining in the Jewish dispensation (Dan.
 10:24-27).
 Chapter four of the Revelation shows us that God is preparing to count down those last seven years.